top of page

 Important Disclaimer

-The Canadian Consumer Verification & Safety Bureau (CCVSB) is an independent Organization.
+The Canadian Consumer Verification & Safety Bureau (CCVSB) is an independent body.

 Contractor & Tradesperson Verifications: